CJ-Felicitas/aws-powershell-scripts/README.md

 # aws-powershell-scripts

-for those who use windows machine
+- for those who use windows machine
+- install aws-cli first on your machine and make sure the IAM account has a scheduler:ListSchedules and scheduler:GetSchedule